splunk/SA-CrowdstrikeDevices/docs/configure/priority.md

 # Priority Field

-!!!primary To update the `priority` field modify the `Crowdstrike Devices Lookup - Gen` saved search.
+!!!primary To update the `priority` field modify the `CrowdStrike Devices Lookup - Gen` saved search.
 It is recommended to clone the default search before making changes (see [Clone Saved Search](clone-search.md)).
 !!!

 The priority field is very generic by default and should be updated to suite your environment.
 The following table describes how this field is set.